 OECD Home › Directorate for Financial and Enterprise Affairs › Bribery in international business › Latest Documents

-This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Argentina.
+This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Greece.

-This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Bulgaria.
+This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Israel.

 Hungary’s law banning bribery of foreign public officials is relatively good on paper but lacks effective application, according to a new OECD report.
 Hungary must strengthen detection and prosecution of individuals and companies involved in foreign bribery.